ipfs-shipyard/ipfs-primer/outline.md

 ### Stewardship: Reinstating the role of Libraries and Archives
   - family libraries, company archives, church archives, public libraries, university libraries, national libraries, etc.

+# Who: People and Incentives

+## Incentives, Game Theory, Nuclear War and the Internet

+From the very first work on the internet, people have been thinking about game theory and incentives.
+While working on the initial version of ARPAnet, Rand Corp was also developing models for applying game theory to nuclear standoffs between the cold war superpowers.
+[NEED CITATION]

+What do we mean by incentives?

+What is game theory, what does it have to do with incentives?

+Why is it so important to talk about incentives when talking about networks?

+## Networks Tend to Become Monopolies, and are prone to become Regulated as Utilities
+Tim Wu's work -- Master Switch, Net Neutrality, etc.

+## Economic Models on the Decentralized Web (Economic Patterns in Decentralized Context)

+## Open Source

+## Cryptocurrencies and Protocol-incentivised Networks